soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 You can examine the headers of the phishing message to see if there's anything that you can do yourself to prevent more phishing messages from coming through.
 In other words, examining the messages headers can help you identify any settings in your organization that were responsible for allowing the phishing messages in.

-Specifically, you you should check the **X-Forefront-Antispam-Report** header field in the message headers for indications of skipped spam or phish filtering in the Spam Filtering Verdict (SFV) or IP Filter Verdict (IPV) values.
+Specifically, you should check the **X-Forefront-Antispam-Report** header field in the message headers for indications of skipped spam or phish filtering in the Spam Filtering Verdict (SFV) or IP Filter Verdict (IPV) values.

 In Outlook, you can view the message headers in an open message by clicking **File** \> **Properties**.
 The message headers are shown in the **Internet headers** field.
 For ease of reading, you can click anywhere in the **Internet headers** field, press Ctrl+A, and then Ctrl+C to copy everything to the clipboard.